lpnh/kirei/README.md

 Askama formatter

 > **Note:** kirei is currently experimental and under active development.
-> Things are subject to change as we polish it up.
+> Expect things to change as we carefully prune all these trees.

 ## Usage